rey26/customer-suppport-analytics/README.md

 ## Architecture

 The app is written in plain PHP and is meant to be implemented further with a command reading provided input.
 The functionality demonstration is done by in provided tests.
-The main logic is handled in App\Service\MainService
+The main logic is handled in App\Service\MainService.
+You can work with input file defined in `/var/input.txt` and write the output to `/var/output.txt` .
+This can be done by running the main command (AnalyzeCommand) in a project root: `php main.php`.

 ## Installation